IMASau/geonetwork-data-submission-tool/backend/SPEC.md

 If `export` is set to `true`, the export process will write to both the default location and the `exportTo` location.

+The `exportTo` definition can also be a function, taking the enclosing spec and data from that point in the schema, in which case it should return a similar `xpath` and `attributes` section.
+The primary use-case for this is when the export location depends on the data.

 If `export` is `false` but `exportTo` is defined, then the property will be written only to the `exportTo` location.